investigace/project-empire/README.md

 Each of the configuration options in `.env` is explained, so go through each of them and set them as you need.
 When finished, save the changes to the `.env` file and close it.

 Now we run the installation.
-Type in following:
+We recommend running it as root, so type in following:

 ```
+$ sudo su
 $ docker-compose up
 ```